robin-gdwl/Grasshopper-draw-with-mouse-input/README.md

+Created by Robin Godwyll
+Robot Lab Residency Summer 2019
+BURG Halle University of Art and Design

 # Grasshopper-draw-with-mouse-input
 Lets the user draw with their mouse in the Rhino viewport and converts the mouse movement into lines and points.

+## How to use

+Install necessary Plugins (see below).

+Download Handwriting 001.gh and drag into the Grasshopper Window

 ## Demo